siyuanligit/Academic-Project-UCSB-174/README.md

 # Academic-Project-UCSB-174

-Academic Project for PSTAT 174 Time Series, UCSB
+Academic Project for PSTAT 174 Time Series, UCSB - Undergraduate

 This is a work in progress.
 I am writing the original word document in Markdown.